 Best attractions for toddlers at Disney World

-There’s more than just rides at Disney World for toddlers, there’s a really great selection of attractions.
-Some are interactive, others are shows, that your toddler, in fact, your whole family, will enjoy together.
-Obviously, if none of your party love Disney Junior or Cars, for example, you may choose to skip those!
+There’s more than just rides at Disney World for toddlers!
+There’s a really great selection of attractions.
+Some are interactive, others are shows, that your toddler and our whole family, will enjoy together.
+Remember, this trip isn’t solely Disney with young children– you’re there too!
+So enjoy it!
+Obviously, if none of your party loves Disney Junior or Cars, for example, you may choose to skip those.
+You know your group best!

-These are our top picks, none of which have height requirements, but some do have FastPass options:
+These are our top picks, none of which have height requirements.

 - Mickey’s Philharmagic.
 Location: Magic Kingdom